 - The latest news on Cleveland's LGBTQ community can be found in the Gay People's Chronicle online for more information on Cleveland's arts, culture and entertainment scene.

 - The MetroHealth Pride Clinic at Thomas F. McCafferty Health Center is the first clinic of its kind in Ohio, a facility devoted to serving the unique health needs of the LGBTQ community.
 If you or your partner is in need of medical attention while visiting Cleveland, know that you have patient rights.
-For more information contact the Cleveland Clinic.
+For more information contact

 - Looking to do business with LGBTQ-owned and other allied businesses?
 Visit Plexus, Cleveland's LGBT Chamber of Commerce.